 News

-An AFSCME member and child care provider joined the Care Can’t Wait Bus Tour in Philadelphia Wednesday to draw attention to the struggle
+An AFSCME member and child care provider joined the Care Can’t Wait Bus Tour in Philadelphia Wednesday to draw attention to the struggles facing parents and caregivers in the care economy.

 Federal money for programs and services that help millions of vulnerable Americans and employ many AFSCME members could be in jeopardy next year.